NEW: More than 1.2 million people were advised to evacuate to shelters, officials say

 The seas were churned up by Typhoon Phanfone, which made landfall in central Japan early Monday.
 It packed sustained winds as strong as 130 kph (81 mph) when it hit land near the city of Hamamatsu, after having moved up the country’s southeastern coastline.

 A 21-year-old university student went missing at lunchtime Sunday while surfing off the coast of Fujisawa, a beach suburb of Tokyo, the coast guard said.

 Unleashing fierce winds and torrential rain, the typhoon brought widespread disruption to Tokyo and other areas near its path.
 Thirty-nine people have been injured, authorities said.

 Hundreds of flights canceled

-More than 1.2 million people throughout a wide area of central and eastern Japan have been advised to evacuate to shelters, Japanese fire and rescue officials said Monday.
-More than 7,000 others have been ordered to relocate.
+More than 1.2 million people throughout a wide area of central and eastern Japan were advised to evacuate to shelters, Japanese fire and rescue officials said Monday.
+More than 7,000 others were ordered to relocate.